Introduction

 Explain the Fundamentals of Electrocardiography

 Electrocardiography (ECG) serves as a vital diagnostic tool that captures the heart's electrical activity through electrodes placed on the skin.
-This process provides a visual representation of electrical impulses, which is essential for diagnosing various cardiac conditions.
-However, ECG analysis can present challenges, particularly in accurately interpreting the components that reflect heart health.
+This process provides a graphical representation, which is essential for diagnosing various cardiac conditions.
+However, ECG interpretation can present challenges, particularly in accurately interpreting the components that reflect heart health.

 The fundamental components of an ECG include: